Maine Rural Health and Primary Care Program

 Please provide information about cross-state collaborations you may be working on related to the Flex Program.

-- Financial support for the Trauma Nurse Core Course or other relevant training
+- and financial support for the Trauma Nurse Core Course or other relevant training.

 NEPI is open to changing the support provided based on the most pressing needs identified by the CAHs.